RumbleDB/vscode-extension/README.md

-# vscode-extension
+## What is this?

-VS Code Extension
+This is a JSONiq VS Code extension.